💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 March hikes near Lucerne

-and Winter Hikes near Lucerne.
+If there is recent snow, see also Winter Hikes near Lucerne.

 This long distance path wraps around the southern end of the Vierwaldstättersee (aka Lake Lucerne).
 The path never gets higher than 890m, so it is usually free of snow in March, though a late snow storm could change that.
-The path is divided into 7 sections, all connected by public transportation.

 Swiss path near Morschach in late April

-So you could hike as 2 km and as long as 35km.
-Our family hiked it in four parts, one each spring for four years.
-We’ve always hiked it in May, when the hills are greener and the trees are more full.
-But the lake and mountain views are always nice, even if the trees aren’t green yet.
+We usually hike it in mid May, when the hills are greener and the trees are more full.
+But we’ve done it mid April and still enjoyed the lake and mountain views, even if the trees aren’t green yet.

-See Overview of Swiss Path, with links to details for each section
+➡️ See Overview of Swiss Path, with links to details for each section

 10. Lungernsee

 Since this trail does not rely on mountain transport, you can walk around this lake anytime of year, assuming the path doesn’t have too much snow.
-This walk has nice mountain views.
-But in March, the trees will be bare, the waterfalls probably not running yet, and the lake water level can be quite low.

 Lungernsee lake in mid February after a snow storm